mathiasandresen/uni-notes/docs/5-semester/SOE/07-quality.md

 **Definition**

-**Quality** is a reflection of one or more peoples' assesment of correspondance between their expectations and experience of a productor a service
+**Quality** is a reflection of one or more peoples' assessment of correspondence between their expectations and experience of a product or a service

 Can be divided into three categories